Frequently asked questions – TDI

 The law requires that you file your claim within 90 days from the date you were disabled.
 If you file your claim after 90 days, you may lose part of your benefits unless good cause can be shown.
 If you file your claim more than 26 weeks after your disability, you will not be entitled to any benefits.
 To avoid partial or complete loss of benefits, file your claim within 90 days.

-Occasionally, there may be doubt as to whether a disabling injury or sickness had anything to do with work.
 A work-related disability is covered under the workers’ compensation law, while a nonwork-related disability should be filed as a TDI claim.
+Occasionally, there may be doubt as to whether an injury or sickness had anything to do with work.

-If you filed a workers’ compensation claim and it is being denied or controverted, you can then file a TDI claim, and your employer or the insurance carrier must pay the TDI benefits first provided you meet the eligibility requirements as described above.
-If you were subsequently awarded workers’ compensation benefits for the same disability, your employer or the TDI insurance carrier has the right to subrogate your workers’ compensation benefits to the extent of the TDI benefits already paid to you earlier.
+If you filed a workers’ compensation claim and it is being denied or controverted, you can then file a TDI claim, and your employer or the insurance carrier must pay the TDI benefits first provided you meet the eligibility requirements for TDI benefits.
+If you are later awarded workers’ compensation benefits for the same disability, your employer or the TDI insurance carrier has the right to be paid back the amount of TDI benefits that were paid to you.
+This amount can be taken from your workers’ compensation benefits.

 Subrogation may also extend to benefits resulting from a legal action on liability if such benefits are awarded subsequently for the same disability covering the same disability period.
 Here is an example of what subrogation is: